 A huge explosion cracked house foundations in New Hampshire.
-An ‘extreme’ gender reveal party was to blame.
+An ‘extreme’ gender-reveal party was to blame.

 Briggs Jr. told WBTS that although the explosives were legal, police are looking into the property damage and could file charges.

-“To find out it was a gender reveal, it was extreme,” Sara Taglieri said.
+“To find out it was a gender reveal — it was extreme,” Sara Taglieri said.
 “You are not expecting pictures to fall off your wall at 7 p.m. while you’re having dinner from somebody celebrating having a baby.”